 Who is a candidate for a breast lift?

 The best candidates for breast lift surgery are healthy women with sagging breasts and loss of firmness.
 In some cases, the nipples and areolas also point downward.
 It is important that patients have realistic expectations as to what the surgery can accomplish.
 Breasts of any size can be lifted, but the results may not last as long in heavy breasts.
-At the time of your consultation, Dr. Brown will carefully check the size and shape of your breasts, the quality of your skin, and the placement of the nipples and areolas.
-If you are overweight, Dr. Brown may suggest that you stabilize your weight before having surgery.
+At the time of your consultation, we will carefully check the size and shape of your breasts, the quality of your skin, and the placement of the nipples and areolas.
+If you are overweight, we may suggest that you stabilize your weight before having surgery.

 What is involved in breast lift surgery?